TritonDataCenter/rfd/rfd/0082/README.md

   doesn't want to install. *That* is not a process that belongs in a good upgrade system.

-- Sometimes upgrading all agents is fine, *expect* the "marlin-agent", which is a part of Manta.
+- Sometimes upgrading all agents is fine, *except* the "marlin-agent", which is a part of Manta.
 HUP'ing the marlin-agent can have adverse effects on Manta.
   That leads to a common procedure being to manually edit the shar to exclude the marlin-agent (see the previous point).